phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/head.rst

    Choose the correct RAM size as populated on the board and uncomment the line for this ram size.

-After saving the changes, follow the remaining steps from Build U-Boot.
+After saving the changes, follow the remaining steps from |ref-build-uboot|.

 .. include:: /bsp/imx8/development.rsti